 On the whole, digital solutions are great for teachers who want the benefits of blended learning supported by a comprehensive curriculum platform.

-Which Intro to Health Science Curriculum is Right for You?
+Which Introduction to Health Science Curriculum is Right for You?

 Ultimately, which type of introductory health science curriculum is the right fit for you will be influenced by several factors.

 First, you’ll want to look at what materials you currently have access to and whether or not they are meeting your needs and the needs of your students.
 If you are thinking about changing your curriculum solution, consider what materials best fit your classroom.